Are you fostering a culture of care in your workplace?

-In the past, some businesses have failed to see the impact of employee wellness strategies because there are no industry standards or ways to quantify the return of investment.
+In the past, some businesses have failed to see the impact of employee wellness strategies because there are no industry standards or ways to quantify the return on investment.

 However, it is undoubtedly the duty of an employer to care for the health and wellness of each employee.
-People are more than a resource and a happy and empowered workforce is its own reward.
-Corporate wellness programs should not be done with the goal of simply increasing productivity or efficiency but of fostering a culture of care within the company.
+People are more than a resource and a happy and empowered workforce is its reward.
+Corporate wellness programs should not be done to simply increase productivity or efficiency but of fostering a culture of care within the company.

 It’s all about culture, connection, and communication